heyitsyang/Whole-House-Water-Leak-Controller/README.md

 ### **Home Assistant**
-If you use Home Assistant, the following is the code required for your configuration.yaml.
+If you use Home Assistant, the following is the minimum starter code required for your configuration.yaml.
 This should make the entities *sensor.water_pressure, sensor.water_temperature, switch.water_valve, sensor.water_static_pressure_test* and *script.scr_spt_start* available for your use.
-You will need to study the MQTT commands and topics in the code to write your own data display, leak actions & alrms, etc.
+You will need to study the MQTT commands and topics in the code to write your own data display, leak actions & alarms, etc.

-My complete Home Assistant code is available at https://github.com/yang3535/HomeAssistantConfigUnderHassOS.
-Look in the following files and search for "spt" to see how I implemented various functions.
-- automations/automations.yaml
-- sensors.yaml
-- scripts.yaml

 <br/><br/>